• Skip to main content

 David Filmore is a screenwriter, producer, film director, and author.
 His latest book is Nanobots for Dinner: Preparing for the Technological Singularity

-Filed Under: Op Ed Tagged With: nature, singularity, Technological Singularity, Technology
+Filed Under: Op Ed Tagged With: singularity, Technological Singularity, Technology

 Skype co-founder Jaan Tallinn on AI and the Singularity